forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 ## Receive your First Inline Completions

 Einstein for Developers automatically generates code and suggests completions for you as you type.
-When writing Apex code, you're often doing things like assigning variable values to an `SObject` such as `Account.name = abc`, or `Account.type = Business`.
+When writing code, you're often doing things like assigning variable values to an `SObject` such as `Account.name = abc`, or `Account.type = Business` in Apex.
 Pause the cursor after the variable value and watch Einstein for Developers complete your code for you and fill out the remaining fields.
+The Einstein icon in the status bar keeps you updated about completion progress.

 ![Inline Suggestions](./images/einstein-inline-create-account.png)